Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

-Now $L = \varphi(R)$ is a non-trivial compact subgroup of $V$ normalised by $\varphi(O)$.
-Therefore $L$ is a non-trivial locally normal subgroup of $H$.
-Since $\varphi(G)$ is dense in $H$, it acts transitively on the conjugacy class of $L$.
-In particular $\varphi(G)$ contains the normal closure $\lla L \rra$ of $L$ in $H$.
-By Lemma~\ref{boxlem} and Proposition~\ref{boxcor}, there is a finite product of conjugates of an open subgroup of $L$ which is normal in $V$ and commensurated by $H$.
-We denote that subgroup by $\tilde M$.
-Since $\tilde M$ is contained in $\lla L \rra$, it is also contained in $\varphi(G)$.
-Let $M = \varphi\inv(\tilde M)$.
+Now $K = \varphi(R)$ is a non-trivial compact subgroup of $V$ normalised by $\varphi(O)$.
+Therefore $K$ is a non-trivial compact locally normal subgroup of $H$.
+Since $\varphi(G)$ is dense in $H$, it acts transitively on the conjugacy class of $K$.
+In particular $\varphi(G)$ contains the normal closure $\lla K \rra$ of $K$ in $H$.
+By Lemma~\ref{boxlem}, there is a finite set $\{K_1, \dots, K_n\}$ of conjugates of $K$ in $H$ and for each $i$, an open subgroup $L_i \leq K_i$ such that the product $L = L_1 \dots L_n$ is closed normal subgroup of $V$ which is commensurated by $H$.
+Since $L$ is contained in $\lla K \rra$, it is also contained in $\varphi(G)$.
+Let $M = \varphi\inv(L)$.
 Then $M$ is indeed compact in $G$ (because it is a finite product of compact subgroups of $G$).
-Since $\tilde M$ is normal in $V$ and commensurate by $H$, it follows that $M$ is normalised by $O$ and commensurated by $G$, so that $M$ is indeed a commensurated locally normal subgroup of $G$. \end{proof}
+Since $L$ is normal in $V$ and commensurated by $H$, it follows that $M$ is normalised by $O$ and commensurated by $G$, so that $M$ is indeed a commensurated compact locally normal subgroup of $G$. \end{proof}

 The problem of determining whether all groups in $\sclass$ have no non-trivial fixed points in their structure lattice may now be reformulated as follows.

 \begin{prop} The following assertions are equivalent. \begin{enumerate}[(i)] \item For all $G \in \sclass$, every infinite commensurated compact subgroup is open.